hayotensor/mesh-template/README.md

 - **Asyncio-based DHT Node** – designed for fast, concurrent communications
 - **DHT Protocol** – allows DHT nodes to request keys/neighbors from other DHT nodes, and manages routing tables
 - **DHT Record Storage** – with support for versioned and validated records with customizable predicate extensions
-- **Record Validators** – attach custom validation logic to any stored record, such as key authentication and pydantic schemas
+- **Record Validators** – attach custom validation logic to any stored record, such as key authentication and Pydantic schemas
 - **DHT Traversal Tools** – Traverse the DHT graph
 - **Routing Tables** – manage network topology and neighbor nodes.
 A data structure that contains DHT peers bucketed according to their distance to node_id.
 Follows Kademlia routing table
 - **P2P Servicer Base** – register RPC methods to the DHT for nodes to call on one another